showpass/showpass-wordpress-plugin/README.md

 ## 2.14.
 Show Parameter & Testing

 Use this parameter for testing purposes.
-Using `\'all'` will show all events you have, regardless of their visibility setting.
+Using `show='all'` will show all events you have, regardless of their visibility setting.

 ex. `[showpass_events type='list' template='default' detail_page='event-detail' show='all']`